Q1: What do ENGO Patches look like?

 Q3: How do I choose the right ENGO Patch for my blister?

 A: The patch needs to extend 1-2cm further on each side of the blister area to ensure adequate coverage.
+Download the manufacturer's guidance on patch selection here.
 The large oval patches are the most versatile.
 If you need to cover a larger area, choose the rectangle patches.
 If you'd like a smaller patch, simply cut it to size with scissors.
 And the heel patches are specially designed for blisters at the back of the heel.
 Watch this video before you apply your heel patches for best results.

 Q4: Are there any other special application techniques?